lschilli/gazetool/README.md

 This repository contains a calibration free gaze tracking system based on freely available libraries and data sets.
 The system is able to estimate horizontal and vertical gaze directions as well as eye closeness.
 A system description will be available in:
 * Lars Schillingmann and Yukie Nagai, "Yet Another Gaze Detector: An Embodied Calibration Free System for the iCub Robot", 15th IEEE RAS Humanoids Conference on Humanoid Robots, 2015

+Please cite the above paper when using this module for your research.

 ## Technical Notes